-(a) Protect all prestressing steel against physical damage and corrosion at all times.

-(1) Package prestressing steel in containers for protection against physical damage and corrosion during shipping and storage.

-(2) Place a corrosion inhibitor, which prevents rust, in package or incorporate it into a corrosion inhibitor carrier type packaging material.

-(3) Corrosion inhibitor must have no deleterious effect on steel or concrete or bond strength of steel to concrete.
+- 1. Protect all prestressing steel against physical damage and corrosion at all times. - a.
+Package prestressing steel in containers for protection against physical damage and corrosion during shipping and storage. - b.
+Place a corrosion inhibitor, which prevents rust, in package or incorporate it into a corrosion inhibitor carrier type packaging material. - c.
+Corrosion inhibitor must have no deleterious effect on steel, filler, concrete, or bond strength of steel to concrete.

-(4) Inhibitor carrier type packaging material must conform to provisions of Federal Specification MIL-P-3420.

-(5) Immediately replace or restore damaged packaging to original condition.

-(6) Clearly mark shipping package with a statement that package contains high-strength prestressing steel, care to be used in handling, include type, kind, and amount of corrosion inhibitor used, date when placed, safety orders, and instructions for use.

-(b) The Engineer will reject prestressing steel that has sustained physical damage.

-(c) Remove and discard lengths of strand found to contain broken wires.

-(d) Wire must be bright and uniformly colored, with no foreign matter or pitting on its surface.
-462-6.4 Grout:
+- d.
+Inhibitor carrier type packaging material must conform to provisions of Federal Specification MIL-P-3420. - e.
+Immediately replace or restore damaged packaging to original condition. - f.
+Clearly mark shipping package with a statement that package contains high-strength prestressing steel, care to be used in handling, include type, kind, and amount of corrosion inhibitor used, date when placed, safety orders, and instructions for use. - 2.
+The Engineer will reject prestressing steel that has sustained physical damage. - 3.
+Remove and discard lengths of strand found to contain broken wires. - 4.
+Wire must be bright and uniformly colored, with no foreign matter or pitting on its surface.

+462-6.4 Filler:
-(a) Maintain grout in environmental exposure conditions (e.g., temperature, humidity) in strict conformance with manufacturer's recommendations at all times from manufacture to installation.

-(b) Storage in the open must be on a raised platform and with adequate waterproof covering to protect the material.

-(c) On site storage is limited to a maximum period of one month.
+- 1. Maintain filler in environmental exposure conditions (e.g., temperature, humidity) in strict conformance with manufacturer's recommendations at all times from manufacture to installation. - 2.
+Storage in the open must be on a raised platform and with adequate waterproof covering to protect the filler. - 3.
+On site storage is limited to a maximum period of one month. - 4.
+Do not use stored filler that has exceeded the manufacturer's recommended usage date.
+Remove all such filler from the jobsite.